The syntax of SELECT is relatively complex. This section describes the syntax of SIMPLE SELECT.

 | aggregate_function | Specifies an aggregate function. | |

-| expr | Specifies an expression that evaluates to a constant value. pivot_in_clause supports only constant expressions. |
+| expr | Specifies an expression that evaluates to a constant value. pivot_in_clause only supports constant expressions. |

 |